 Jesus said, “Whoever loves his life loses it, and whoever hates his life in this world will keep it for eternal life.”
 (John 12:25) Loving and holding tightly to my own life, shutting God out, refusing to concede control to my Creator, desiring to go my own way is the life of a person without God.
 Marked by a desire to control my own destiny, to be captain of my own soul, so that I can say, at the end of the day, “I did it my way”, is a life lived without God.

-The terrifying thing is that God will let us our own way.
+The terrifying reality is that God will let us go our own way.
 He didn’t prevent Adam and Eve from eating the forbidden fruit.
-They were tempted by the desire to “be like God”[a], championing their own lives, making their own choices and, ultimately, usurping God’s place of prominence in their lives.
+They were tempted by the desire to “be like God”[a], to define good and evil for themselves, to make their own choices and, ultimately, to usurp God’s place of prominence in their lives.

 The fruit they ate was “good”; it was delightful and even desirable.[b]
-The fruit, itself, wasn’t bad, but the choice to go their own ways, to assert their own wills over the will of God, was their downfall.
+The fruit, itself, wasn’t necessarily bad (the knowledge of good and evil).
+The decision to go their own ways, to assert their own wills over the will of God, was their downfall.

-Without the choice of going our own way, we would, perhaps, live a seemingly idyllic life.
-We would forever be “perfect” little angels, but God obviously had something else in mind.
-God had to know the choice we would make.
+Without that fateful choice we might live idyllic lives.
+We might forever be “perfect” little angels, but God obviously had something else in mind.
+God must have known the choice we would make.
+Right?

-That initial choice doomed us to the imperfection of our humanness, but it also opened the door to something else completely.
-It opened up the opportunity for us to enter into a relationship with God we could never have known in that “perfect”, idyllic, innocent state.
+That choice doomed us to the imperfection of our humanness, but it also opened the door to something else completely.
+It opened up the opportunity for us to enter into a relationship with God we could never have known in that “perfect”, idyllic, innocent (and naive) state.